AnshumanB08/Ad_hoc-Request-Insights/README.md

 1. Clone/download this repository.
 2. Use the provided `.sql` scripts to run queries in any SQL environment that supports the given schema.
-3. Refer to the presentation slides for summarized insights.
+3. Run the queries against the `gdb023` schema to reproduce results.
+5. Explore the **Power BI dashboard** (`.pbix`) for visual summaries.
+6. Review the **presentation slides** to see executive-level reporting.
-4. Review the metadata for a clear understanding of the data structure.
+7. Review the metadata for a clear understanding of the data structure.

 ---